lesposito87/ansible-role-openvpn/README.md

 automatically generating all necessary client configuration files for secure connections.

+⚠️ This Ansible Role has been tested exclusively on **Amazon Linux 2**

 **How to execute it?**

 **1-** Create the following files, customizing the contents of the inventory and vars.yml files according to your requirements: